-So does it mean that you cannot be charged with neither assault nor battery for spitting on another person since nobody was harmed by spitting?
+So does it mean that you can be charged with neither assault nor battery for spitting on another person since nobody was harmed by spitting?
 Not really.
 It is true that spitting on someone is not exactly a violent act, yet it could still lead to assault or battery charges.

 Under California law, even non-violent or non-forceful acts can be classified as “assault” if the prosecutor finds the touching to be offensive or unwanted.
 When the spit contacts the person, it can be considered offensive and unwanted touching even though you did not actually “touch” another person.

-More often than not, spitting on another person does not cause them any harm, especially when someone spits on another person’s shoe, yet it could still be charged as battery.
+More often than not, spitting on another person does not cause them any harm, especially when someone spits on another person’s shoe, yet it could still be charged as a battery.
 Interestingly, if you spit into someone else’s food, and this person eats this food, the act of spitting can be classified as assault because the spit made contact with the person.